jdirani/speech-onset-time/README.md

 # voice_utterance_time
-signal processing: get utterance times
+Work in progress...
+set of functions to record voice and get utterance times.